 - Similar interests

 - Updates on family, friends, pets

 - School events

 - Special events like holidays or birthdays

-- Something the children discussed in a recent letter
+- Something the child discussed in a recent letter

-During a visit, you and the incarcerated parent are responsible for your child's behavior.
-Usually giving the child attention will reduce the chance of misbehavior.
+During a visit, you are responsible for your child's behavior.
+Usually giving the child attention will reduce the chances of misbehavior.
 But have a plan if misbehavior should occur.

 If they are available, be prepared to play with toys or games or read books with the child.
-If more than one adult is visiting with the child, develop a tag-team approach where one adult plays with the child while the other visits with the incarcerated parent.
+If more than one adult is visiting with the child, develop a tag-team approach where one adult plays with the child while the other visits with you.